tristanpalnau/server_training_app/README.md

 ## Current Focus (Active)

+### Frontend (Phase 1)
+- Frontend controls scenario progression
+- Backend returns entire scenarios at once
+- No user state or progress is persisted yet

+### Module Picker (Phase 1)
+- Frontend fetches available modules from the backend
+- Modules are presented as selectable training options
+- Each module defines a default scenario for entry

 ### Scenario-Based Orientation Modules
 - Training content is defined as JSON modules composed of one or more scenarios
 - Each scenario contains a sequence of steps such as: